jameshiew/geometric-prefix-sketch-gpt-5/IMPLEMENTATION.md

 - General `α` uses the same sampler but clamps to an inclusion table of **up to 200 000 entries**.
 Beyond that, `q(depth) = 0` by construction, so inserts never touch deeper prefixes.
 - Queries follow the same rule: if `q(depth) = 0`, we return 0 immediately instead of risking floating-point underflow.
 The regression `unreachable_depth_estimates_to_zero` verifies this behavior.

+Therefore any prefix deeper than the realizable cap deterministically returns `0`, and inserts never materialize accumulators past that limit—the inclusion-table clamp (general `α`) and the 128-bit CLZ bound (`α = 0.5`) jointly enforce this, as exercised by `unreachable_depth_estimates_to_zero`.

 > Code constants: `HALF_MAX_DEPTH = 129` (α = 0.5 fast path) and `MAX_TABLE_DEPTH = 200_000` (general α cap) in `src/util.rs`.

 ### Heavy-hitter caveats (current behavior)

-- **Insertion-only summaries.** `TopKCompactor::update` ignores non-positive deltas, so HH weights can lag `estimate()` after deletions.
-Callers who need signed guarantees must provide a different sketch.
+- **Top-k summaries are insertion-only; negative updates do not remove HH mass, so `top_completions` can temporarily diverge from `estimate()` on workloads with deletions.** `TopKCompactor::update` ignores non-positive deltas, so callers who need signed guarantees must provide a different sketch.
 - **Mid-edge queries scale at the child depth.** `top_completions` stitches the remaining edge label onto the prefix, consults the downstream node’s compactor, and multiplies by \(1/q(\text{child depth})\). `mid_edge_top_completions_use_child_depth` keeps this invariant honest.
 - **Single-child fallthrough when HH data is missing.** If a query lands on a node whose HH compactor is absent or empty but that node has exactly one child, `top_completions` appends the child’s edge label, reuses the child’s compactor, and scales at the child depth so deterministic chains still return completions.
-- **Merges = sum, then defer compression until ≈ `2×capacity`.** `top_k_compactor_merge_is_order_invariant` shows that HH merges simply add overlapping suffixes, append new ones, and only trim once the compactor reaches the `2k` threshold on its own.
-Order doesn’t perturb results even though the summaries are nonlinear, and memory stays bounded by `2×capacity - 1` entries per node between compressions.
+- **Merges = sum, then defer compression until `2×capacity`.** `top_k_compactor_merge_is_order_invariant` shows that HH merges simply add overlapping suffixes, append new ones, and only trim once the compactor reaches the `2k` threshold on its own.
+Order doesn’t perturb results even though the summaries are nonlinear, and memory grows up to `2×capacity` entries before the trigger drops it back to ≤ `capacity`.

-There is no user-facing “compress now” API; compaction is deferred and occurs automatically at the ≈ `2×capacity` threshold.
+There is no user-facing “compress now” API; compaction is deferred and occurs automatically at the `2×capacity` trigger.

 ### 6. Examples & documentation
 To make the crate usable without reading the entire design paper, we added: